Hull F.C.: World War I and after

-Post-Second World War
+The post-World War II years

-The 1952 Kangaroos visited the Boulevard on Monday 8 September.
-They had opened their tour with a victory at Keighley two days earlier, and they continued their winning run with a 28–0 victory over Hull F.C..
+On Monday 8 September 1952, the Australian "Kangaroos" played Hull F.C. at the Boulevard.
+They had opened their tour of the U.K. with a victory at Keighley two days earlier, and they continued their winning run with a 28–0 victory over Hull.

-In 1955, the black Welshman Roy Francis became the first black professional coach in any British team sport, when he switched from playing on the wing to coaching Hull F.C..
+In 1955, the black Welshman Roy Francis became the first black professional coach in any British team sport when he switched from playing on the wing to coaching Hull F.C..

-Hull F.C. team won the league championship in 1956 when Colin Hutton kicked a last-minute penalty in the final against Halifax at Maine Road, Manchester.
-Hull F.C. won the play-offs again in 1958, against Workington Town.
-They also won the European Club championship in 1957 and lost in the cup finals at Wembley in 1959 and 1960.
-These triumphs healed the wound of two successive Yorkshire County Cup Final defeats in 1955 and 1957.
-They lost in two further Challenge Cup finals to Wigan and Wakefield Trinity in 1959 and 1960.
-All these reverses, when one hand had been grasping so many trophies, gave Hull F.C. a steely resolve and a thirst for success.
+In 1956, Hull F.C. won the league championship when Colin Hutton kicked a last-minute penalty in the final against Halifax at Maine Road, Manchester.
+Hull F.C. won the play-offs again in 1958, against Workington Town, and also won the European Club championship in 1957.
+These triumphs helped heal the wounds of two successive Yorkshire County Cup Final defeats in 1955 and 1957, with the club losing two further Challenge Cup finals in 1959 and 1960 to Wigan and Wakefield Trinity, as well as losing the cup finals at Wembley Stadium in 1959 and 1960.
+After having previously grasped so many trophies, all these reverses gave Hull F.C. a steely resolve and a thirst for success.

-Johnny Whiteley became player coach in October 1963.
-When Roy Francis retired as Hull F.C. coach in 1965, Whiteley took over as coach.
-Hull F.C. lost to Wakefield Trinity 17–10 victory in the 1968 Rugby Football League Championship final at Headingley on 4 May 1968.
-Whiteley resigned in 1970 to coach Hull Kingston Rovers.
-Ivor Watts was then appointed coach from 1970 to 1971 of which Hull F.C. won 28 matches and lost 17.
+Johnny Whiteley became a player coach in October 1963, and when Roy Francis retired as Hull F.C. coach in 1965 Whiteley took over.
+Hull F.C. lost to Wakefield Trinity 17–10 in the 1968 Rugby Football League Championship final at Headingley on 4 May 1968, and Whiteley resigned in 1970 to coach Hull Kingston Rovers.
+Ivor Watts was then appointed coach from 1970 to 1971, during which time Hull F.C. won 28 matches and lost 17.

-With the coaching appointment of Arthur Bunting in 1978, Hull F.C. began a period of dominance.
-Hull F.C. won all of their 26 Division Two matches in 1978–79, the only time a club has won all of its league matches in a season and returning to the top flight.
-The Airlie Birds lost the 1980 Challenge Cup final against Hull Kingston Rovers 10–5 and never won at Wembley until 2016.
-It was reputed that a makeshift sign was left on the A63 (the major westerly road out of Hull) that read "last one out turn the lights off!" due to most of the city travelling to Wembley for the final.
-In 1982, Hull F.C., crushed by Widnes in the Premiership Final, avenged the defeat with an 18–9 Challenge Cup replay win at Elland Road.
+With the appointment of Arthur Bunting as coach in 1978, Hull F.C. began a period of dominance, returning to the top flight by winning all of their 26 Division Two matches in 1978–79, the only time a club has won all of its league matches in a season.
+The club lost the 1980 Challenge Cup final against Hull Kingston Rovers 10–5 and had to wait until 2016 to win at Wembley.
+It was reputed that on the day of the final a makeshift sign was left on the A63, the major westerly road out of Hull, that read "last one out turn the lights off!", due to most of the city travelling to Wembley for the game.
+In 1982, Hull F.C. was crushed by Widnes in the Premiership Final, but avenged the defeat with an 18–9 Challenge Cup replay win at Elland Road.